tydrohq/challenge/README.md

    swings).
 The `initReserves` plumbing is provided by `ListingHelper.listMarket`; you choose and justify the full `ListingParams`.

-4. **Build an ERC-4626 vault** — `src/vault/PortfolioVault.sol` + `script/tasks/04_PortfolioVault.s.sol`
-   Implement a vault that holds a fixed-weight portfolio across two markets (the new market and the WETH market).
-Deploy and exercise it with the script.

 You're free to work in tests instead of scripts if you prefer — whatever lets you move fast and show your work.